dojo/docs/dijit/layout.rst

 * startup() is called once on the top most widget only
 * (when possible) call startup last, after children have been added
 * before startup() is called the top widget's node (BorderContainer in this example) must be attached to the document somewhere, so that node can size itself correctly
-* top node in the hierarchy  (BorderContainer in this example) has a specified size; other nodes typically don't have a size (except for nodes on the edges of BorderContainer) because their size is determined by the parent.
+* the top node in the hierarchy (BorderContainer in this example) has a specified size;
+  other nodes typically don't have a size (except for nodes on the edges of BorderContainer) because their size is determined by the parent.

 Add Children
 ------------